-FUNCTIONAL AREA OF KEY STATISTICS AND FINDING S FROM THE ENFORCEMENT MONITOR DIVERSION PROGRAM (ATTRIBUTE) NOVEMBER 2004 INITIAL REPORT NOVEMBER 2005 FINAL REPORT KEY FINDINGS FROM OUR REVIEW PROGRESS SINCE ENFORCEMENT MONITOR'S REPORTS Therapists (reporting) None of the 11 participants reviewed had a complete, or nearly complete, set of therapist reports in their file.
-The new case manager supervisor is beginning to address this issue with case managers and the program has instituted a new policy that it will no longer approve increases in participant's work hours, or reductions in drug tests, if a participant is not in compliance with therapist reporting requirements.
-The diversion program has improved in this area, but deficiencies still exist.
-Diversion Evaluation Committee (policy) The diversion program undertook an overhaul of its manual.
-The new manual needs to be reviewed by legal counsel, the diversion committee, and the Division of Medical Quality.
-The diversion program has improved in this area, but deficiencies still exist.
+FUNCTIONAL AREA OF KEY STATISTICS AND FINDIN GS FROM THE ENFORCEMENT MONITOR DIVERSION PROGRAM (ATTRIBUTE) NOVEMBER 2004 INITIAL REPORT NOVEMBER 2005 FINAL REPORT KEY FINDINGS FROM OUR REVIEW PROGRESS SINCE ENFORCEMENT MONITOR'S REPORTS None On the Inf Dentificants (eviewed had accomplete, on nearly complete, serving (Scharpsfordade, standach file The new case manager super with all beginning to address this issue with rate monegies and the program has instituted series pellow thankevill on longer approve increases illupatic participant work hours, prioductions in drug tests.
+If a participant is not in compliance with therapist reporting requirements required therapist reports during the period > . of our review had accomplete, on hearly The diversion program has improved in this area, but deficiencies still exist Committee (policy) semends that would hap easing that The divertion program undertook an overhaul offits permula the new manual needs to be reviewed by legat counsel, the diversion committee and the Division of Medical Quality.
+The civersion may an addition an application diversion availations or mitting an application of the civersion of the civersio The diversion program has improved in this area, but deficiencies still exists.